B0_std.LogProgram log.

 *)The type for reporting levels.

-val level_of_string : string -> (level, string) Stdlib.result
+val level_of_string : string -> (level, string) Stdlib.resultlevel_of_string s parses a level from s according to the representation of level_to_string.

 type ('a, 'b) msgf =